-Event Summary from the Women in Leadership Lunch hosted by CSR Limited
+Event Summary from the Women in Leadership Lunch (Collaborative Circle) hosted by CSR Limited

 Many thanks to Emma Young and Cathy Goddard and the team at CSR for hosting yet another thought provoking and engaging lunch event as part of our Women in Leadership series.